bufbuild/buf-gradle-plugin/README.md

 We'd love your help making this plugin better!

-Extensive instructions for building the library and generator plugins locally, running tests, and contributing to the repository are available in our [`CONTRIBUTING.md` guide](./.github/CONTRIBUTING.md).
+Extensive instructions for building the plugin locally, running tests, and contributing to the repository are available in our [`CONTRIBUTING.md` guide](./.github/CONTRIBUTING.md).
 Please check it out for details.

 ## Ecosystem

-* [connect-swift]: Swift clients for idiomatic gRPC & Connect RPC
+* [connect-Kotlin]: Kotlin clients for idiomatic gRPC & Connect RPC
 * [connect-web]: TypeScript clients for web browsers
 * [connect-go]: Service handlers and clients for GoLang
 * [Buf Studio][buf-studio]: web UI for ad-hoc RPCs
-* [connect-crosstest]: gRPC and gRPC-Web interoperability tests

 ## Status